 - Read through the whole story and make notes as you go along.
 Edit the parts appropriately.
 If the story is too long, you will need to cut it down in size without losing vital material.

 - Make a note of all characters, scenes, props, objects, sounds and ideas for costumes.
 If you have a class, you can easily create lesson plans around this topic and give your students the chance to participate directly.

 - Consider splitting them up into groups and let each group concentrate on a specific element of the story.

 Is the play to be performed in front of an audience or performed solely for the benefit and experience of the participants?

 Before you start any rehearsals, make up your mind one way or the other.
-Playing in front of an audience is not an easy challenge for some people, and you will need to assess very carefully all the individuals in your group, should you want to perform for others.
+Playing in front of an audience is not an easy challenge for some people, and you will need to assess all the individuals in your group very carefully, should you want to perform for others.

 There are advantages and disadvantages to both.
 If you decide to perform for an audience, you'll need to arrange dates, a venue, invites, tickets, and seating.